EndBug/discuss-on-discord/README.md

     # The link to an existing thread to use instead of creating a new one
     # If left empty or unset, a new thread will be created
+    # If an existing thread is set, and the action is run on the "edited" event action,
+    # then the title of the thread will be updated to match the new title of the issue.
     # Default: ''
     existing_discord_thread: 'https://discord.com/channels/123456789012345678/123456789012345678'